All qualified customers in the area served by the Cooperative.

 Payments for power purchased from distributed generation shall be as described below.

-- When electricity generated by the Customer’s distributed generation system exceeds electricity supplied by the Cooperative, the Customer shall be billed for appropriate customer charges for that billing period (as defined in the appropriate tariff plus METERING COST) and credited for excess kWh generated during the billing period at AVOIDED ENERGY COST, with this kWh credit appearing on the bill for the billing period.
+Whenever the electricity generated by the Customer’s distributed generation exceeds the Customer’s consumption, that excess electricity is credited by the Cooperative.
+All electricity credited by the Cooperative will be credited at AVOIDED ENERGY COST, with this kWh credit appearing on the bill for the billing period.

 Additional energy may be purchased by the Cooperative at a cost agreed to by it and the Customer-Provider.